How to Reset a Remote Desktop with Ctrl + Alt + Del¶

 - Look at the top control panel / toolbar inside your session window.

-- Click on the Actions (⚡ or dropdown menu).
+- Click Actions (⚡ or the dropdown menu).

 - Select Send Ctrl+Alt+Del.

-- The remote PC will react exactly as if you pressed it locally (open Task Manager, lock, log out, restart options, etc.).
+- The remote computer will respond exactly as if the combination was pressed locally (open Task Manager, lock screen, log out, restart options, etc.).

 - Open Task Manager to close an app that refuses to shut down.